 - Mozzarella cheese– To layer the lasagna and cover the top of the lasagna with.

 - Fresh basil– To serve.

 How to make eggplant lasagna?

-5. Layer the eggplant lasagna.
 Add a thin layer of the meat sauce to the bottom of a baking dish.
-Add a single layer of the eggplant, followed by a layer of the cheese filling, then half a cup of the mozzarella cheese.
+Add a single layer of eggplant, followed by a layer of the cheese filling, then half a cup of mozzarella cheese.
 Repeat the process until all the ingredients are used up.
-Sprinkle remaining mozzarella cheese over the top.
+Sprinkle the remaining mozzarella cheese over the top.